Support & User Guide

 How does the Q&A feature work?

 Click the Q&A tab, type your question (e.g., 'What is the API endpoint for users?'), and press Enter.
-Answers are extracted directly from your memories (not AI-generated).
-The source memory is shown so you can verify and click to see full context.
+The system finds relevant memories using semantic search, then extracts the most relevant passage as your answer.
+Answers come directly from your memories (not AI-generated), with source links so you can verify the full context.

 What file formats can I upload?